-About one out of every four "Police Story" episodes

-was a mini-masterpiece, an emotionally riveting tale that revealed a lot about what it's like to be a cop in a big city.
+And about one out of every four Police Story episodes was a minimasterpiece, an emotionally riveting tale that revealed a lot about what it's like to be a cop in a big city.
 The series demonstrated time and again that psychological violence - not physical violence - is a policeman's most dangerous enemy.

-In addition to being a moderate hit with viewers, "Police Story" got to be a cult favorite among Hollywood actors.
+IN ADDITION to being a moderate hit with viewers, Police Story got to be a cult favorite among Hollywood actors.
 Many jockeyed for position to snare character parts on the show.

-Meanwhile, quite a few talented screenwriters, who were fed up seeing their work sliced into indistinguishable sausage links by thickheaded producers, found a home at "Police Story."
-The same was true of a lot of cops, who discovered that they could make a few extra bucks by relating some of their more interesting experiences to the producers and story editors of "Police Story."
+Meanwhile, quite a few talented screenwriters, who were fed up seeing their work sliced into sausage links by thick-headed producers, found a home at Police Story.
+The same was true of a lot of cops, who discovered they could make a few extra bucks by relating some of their more interesting experiences to the producers and story editors.

-Alas, all of that ended 20 months ago when Wambaugh left the show to devote his full time to writing more books and developing them into full-length movies.
+All of that ended 20 months ago when Wambaugh left the show to devote his full time to writing more books and developing them into full-length movies.

-Last year "Police Story" disappeared as a regular weekly series, resurfacing only sporadically as a 90-minute or two-hour speical.
+LAST YEAR Police Story disappeared as a regular weekly series, resurfacing sporadically as a 90-minute or two-hour special.
 Most of the stories were no better than those of any other crime program.
 The writing was hack and the acting level degenerated miserably.

-One of the more inept "Police Stories" in that post-Wambaugh period starred David Cassidy, the former heart throb of "The Partridge Family" and half-brother of current teen idol Shaun Cassidy.
+One of the more inept Police Stories in that post-Wambaugh period starred David Cassidy, former heart throb of The Partridge Family and half-brother of current teen idol Shaun Cassidy.

-David played a young police detective who stalked the city's high schools in a hunt for teen-age dope pushers.
-Naturally, this gave the producers ample opportunity to play in some pulsating rock and disco music on the sound-track.
+David played a young police detective who stalked the city's high schools in a hunt for teenage dope pushers.
+Naturally, this gave the producers ample opportunity to lay in some pulsating rock and discomusic on the soundtrack.
 It also gave Cassidy a chance to show that he can't even hold a gun properly.

-The absuridy of the program didn't matter one iota to NBC executives.
+The absurdity of the program didn't matter one iota to NBC executives.
 The only thing that counted was the Nielsen audience rating, which was quite high.